Notes on the Geography of Italy: Florence: Palaces

 Inside, there's a cortile, or courtyard, with stairs to the grand rooms on the piano nobile.

-The addition is clear from from around the corner at that end, where the facade extension appears for what it is, an elaborate false front.
+The addition is seen here from around the corner, where it appears almost as an elaborate false front abutting an open but walled courtyard.
 Notice how the rusticated ashlar is smoother at higher levels, which creates an illusion of greater height.

 More than a hundred such palazzi were begun between 1450 and 1500.
 This one is the Strozzi, built between 1489 and 1504 by de Maiano.
 Sometime during the family's long residence, oil-cloth sheeting was replaced by window glass.The Strozzi family occupied the palace until 1938, when (wouldn't you know it?) an insurance company moved in.
 Today it's a museum.